T. H. Marshall: Biography

-T.H.
-Marshall was born in London on 19 December 1893 to a wealthy, artistically cultured family (a Bloomsbury family).
+T. H. Marshall was born in London on 19 December 1893 to a wealthy, artistically cultured family (a Bloomsbury family).
 He was the fourth of six children.
-His great-grandfather acquired an industrial fortune and his father was a successful architect, leaving Marshall with a privileged upbringing and inheritance.
-Because of his wealthy background, he obtained a formal education at Rugby School, a private boarding school.
-He continued his schooling at Trinity College, Cambridge, where he studied history.
+His great-grandfather acquired an industrial fortune and his father, William Cecil Marshall, was a successful architect, giving Marshall a privileged upbringing and inheritance.
+He attended Rugby School, a public boarding school and then read history at Trinity College, Cambridge.

 Marshall was a civilian prisoner in Germany during the First World War.
-He then went on to pursue a fellowship program at Trinity College in October 1919, where he entered into academia as a professional historian.
-This was interrupted when he became the Labour candidate in Farnham in the 1922 election.
-Despite being unsuccessful in this political campaign, Marshall found his endeavors beneficial because they brought him into close contact with working-class people and exposed him to the injustices and prejudices within the British class system.
-In "A British Sociological Career," he recounts that he "knew nothing of working-class life" growing up, therefore marking this experience as a transformative awakening to what would guide his work.
+In October 1919 he gained a fellowship at Trinity College, becoming a professional historian.
+This was interrupted when he became the Labour candidate for Farnham in the 1922 election.
+Despite being unsuccessful, Marshall found the experience beneficial because it brought him into close contact with working-class people and exposed him to the injustices and prejudices within the British class system.
+In "A British Sociological Career," he recounts that he "knew nothing of working-class life" growing up, suggesting this experience was transformative for his later work.

-Marshall later became a tutor in social work at the London School of Economics in 1925.
+Marshall became a tutor in social work at the London School of Economics in 1925.
 He was promoted to reader and went on to become the head of the Social Science Department at LSE from 1944 to 1949 and Martin White Professorship of Sociology from 1954 to 1956.

 Marshall worked for UNESCO as the head of the Social Science Department from 1956 to 1960, possibly contributing to the United Nations International Covenant on Economic, Social and Cultural Rights, which was drafted in 1954, but not ratified until 1966.

 He was the fourth president of the International Sociological Association (1959–1962).

+His papers are held in the Archives of the London School of Economics, along with an oral history interview he gave to the historian, Brian Harrison, in July 1978 about his niece, the suffragist Catherine Marshall.

 Marshall died on 29 November 1981 in Cambridge.

 Academic research

 Citizenship and Social Class

 T.H.
-Marshall wrote a seminal essay on citizenship– which became his most famous work– titled "Citizenship and Social Class."
+Marshall wrote an essay on citizenship – which became his most famous work – titled "Citizenship and Social Class."
 This was published in 1950 and was based on a lecture given the previous year.
 British citizenship was originally bestowed upon those of a higher status group with their own civil, political, and social privileges.
 Yet Marshall argued that, with the expansion of capitalism, a "new kind of citizenship slowly pulled apart the package of privileges hitherto enjoyed exclusively by the well-born."
 He analysed the development of citizenship as a development of civil, then political, then social rights.

 Marshall defined the three aspects of citizenship as follows: